darinpope/cloudbees-core-eks/README.md

 Let's assume that you need to replace your worker nodes every 30 days due to security requirements.
 Using the following process will create new worker node pools and drain off and destroy the old worker node pools.

-NOTE: There will be short (roughly 2-3 minutes, but could be longer) downtimes of the Operations Center and Masters when the drain process happens during the `delete nodegroup` as the pods are migrated to the new worker nodes.
+NOTE: There will be short (roughly 2-3 minutes, but could be longer) downtimes of the Operations Center and Controllers when the drain process happens during the `delete nodegroup` as the pods are migrated to the new worker nodes.
 With this in mind, you will want to execute this process during low load times in order to minimize impact.

 * `cd eksctl`
 * Edit `configure.sh` and modify the variables to the new values that you want.